 From the Headmaster

-It has grown into an international school churning out graduates of high repute, achievers, tenacious fighters in industry, gentlemen known for their chivalry, etiquette, finesse, deportment and carriage.
+It has grown into an international school churning out graduates of high repute, achievers, and tenacious fighters in industry, gentlemen known for their chivalry, etiquette, finesse, deportment and carriage.
 The immaculate infrastructure and lush lawns have been the envy of many.
-Enjoy turning the web pages and tread over our virtual corridors - you will meet the cultured lad who will reminisce on how “a tiger cares for its own!”.
-You will be treated the Edwardian way!
+Enjoy turning the web pages and tread over our virtual corridors - you will meet the cultured lad who will reminisce on how “a tiger cares for its own!”
+You will be treated the Edwardian way!.